Henry de Nassau, Lord Overkirk: Legacy

 And although he played an important role in the final years of his life, it is also said that his failing health left him with little strength.
-During the intense debate on whether the French positions along the Yse should be attacked on 18 August 1705, Overkirk, for example, took the time to take a nap, and during the Battle of Oudenaarde, he was too weak to leave his coach.
+During the intense debate on whether the French positions along the Yse should be attacked on 18 August 1705, Ouwerkerk, for example, took the time to take a nap, and during the Battle of Oudenaarde, he was too weak to leave his coach.

 Jan Willem Wijn described Ouwerkerk as representative of many generals of his time: "personally brave, but unfit to command an army."